 You don’t want to use this tool in a survival situation, because it is best to use one with a simple blade to do more important tasks.
 Also, having a hook on your knife can be dangerous.
 It can hook on your hand or your clothing and make a damage.

-So, it’s best to avoid this type of knife for a survival situation.
+So, it’s best to avoid this type of knife for a survival or bushcraft situation.
 Use a simple blade, so you can do your tasks without any difficulties.

 Many knives have serrated edges.
 There are serrated and partially serrated knives on the market.
 They are good for cutting rope and some other specialized activities, but you don’t need to use it that much in the wilderness.